apostrophecms/starter-kit-pro-essentials/README.md

 #### Serving Static Files: Fonts and Static Images

-If you need to serve static files, you can do this much as you would in standalone A3 development.
+If you need to serve static files, you can do this much as you would in standalone Apostrophe development.

 The folder `public` maps to `/` in the URL space of a site.
 For instance, `public/fonts/myfile.ttf` maps to the URL `/fonts/myfile.ttf`.
 For assets like favicons and fonts, you can add `link` tags to the `extraHead` block already present in